adobe/frl-online-proxy/README.md

 # frl-online-proxy

 Reverse proxy solution for Adobe customers using FRL-Online on isolated networks.
+In addition to a basic terminating passthrough mode, it also supports caching, storage and forwarding.

 [Read the User Guide](https://opensource.adobe.com/frl-online-proxy/)